 It may involve developing emotional intelligence as a leader, being better at business processes, expanding knowledge in business areas, or going into new professional arenas.
 In a retrenchment situation, taking back the power might mean contacting people in your social network or exploring entrepreneurship possibilities.

-Watch this video to see how the power of dreams can drive someone to achieve the impossible:
+Watch this video by this authon on how the power of dreams can drive someone to achieve the impossible: